EirEvo/AzureDevOpsExtensions/Harvest Billing Widget/docs/overview.md

 ## Installation and Setup

-1. **Install the Widget**: Download and install the Harvest Billing Widget from the Azure DevOps Marketplace.
+1. **Install the Widget**: Find and install the Harvest Billing Widget from the Azure DevOps Marketplace.
 2. **Add to Dashboard**: Drag and drop the widget onto your desired dashboard.
 3. **Enter Configuration Details**: Provide your Harvest Account ID and Authorization Token to enable data fetching.
-4. **Customize Display Options**: Select your preferred display mode, widget title, and widget size to visualize the data effectively.
+4. **Customize Display Options**: Select your preferred display mode, widget title, widget size, sector colors, and sector labels to visualize the data effectively.
-5. **Customize Display**: Set your display preferences, widget dimensions, and optionally customize the R&D filter
+5. **Customize Display**: Set your display preferences, widget dimensions, and optionally customize the R&D filter.

 ## Usage